 Mexican-born Carlos Santana has disseminated his Latin rocker style around the entire world.

 He collaborates regularly with many international stars who seek him out.

 This iconic member of the Rolling Stones incarnates rock.

 Accompanied by his sidekick Mick Jagger, he has played some of this historic group’s greatest pieces of music – and their latest album just came out!

-Keith Richards is one of the biggest guitar players in the world.
+Keith Richards is one of the most famous players of the electric guitar today.

 Every self-respecting rocker venerates this man, whose work led to the birth of rock’n’roll.

 “Johnny B. Goode,” “Sweet Little Sixteen” and “Maybelline” are all by him.
-Although this revered legend tragically died last month, he is still considered one of the best guitarists of all time. [update]
+Although this revered legend is no longer with us, he is still considered one of the best guitarists of all time.